Nirzak/Security-Lab-Tasks/README.md

 # Security-Lab-Tasks
-Solution to some assigned tasks of Cryptographics algorithms.
+Solutions to some assigned tasks of Cryptographics algorithms.